Here are a few tips and tools to guide your arts promotion activities.

 You already have a unique field expertise, which has real value for decision makers.
 Draw a few success stories from it and use them to illustrate the value of your work with any key decision maker.
-Support these success stories with factual information from our Field Information page or The Value of Presenting study, and a couple key messages from this Arts Presentation Facts Sheet.
+Support these success stories with factual information from our Field Information page or The Value of Presenting study.

 Developing relationships with Members of Parliament is not just an annual Arts Day activity.
 There are many opportunities to engage with your MP year round.